YAKEcloud/yake/README.md

 the installation by watching the Flux resources `Kustomization`s and `HelmReleases`.
 Of course, you could also have a look at `Deployment`s and `Pod`s in order to see which processes are started.

+Using kind may have some pitfalls like [pod errors due to "too many open files"](https://kind.sigs.k8s.io/docs/user/known-issues/#pod-errors-due-to-too-many-open-files).
+If the local setup doesn't work for you, make sure to check [kind's documentation on known issues](https://kind.sigs.k8s.io/docs/user/known-issues).

 ### Local development and contribution

 If you want to experiment with new features or bug fixes for YAKE, you can simply apply changes to